 Achieving professional success in the increasingly competitive photography industry takes more than talent.
 It also requires a good dose of marketing savvy.
 We asked the Zenfolio Ambassadors to share their top marketing tips for photographers and staying ahead of the competition.
 Having an amazing website, using social media effectively, and making your clients feel special top the list.

 Fashion and glamour photographer Lou Freeman says presenting her work in an impressive way on her website gives her a professional edge.
 “My website allows me to show the complexities of the style of work we create quickly and easily.
 It has become my storefront, my office and my assistant all rolled up into a nice tight package,” she said.

-Having a mobile-optimized website that is accessible from multiple device types is also important.
+Having a mobile-optimized website that is accessible from multiple device types is an essential marketing tip photographers must understand.
 “It doesn’t matter if I am at a meeting, at dinner, or in an editorial office, I can easily access my site to deliver images, order prints or create a sale.
 I have streamlined my workflow process, which means I am more profitable and have the opportunity to meet more clients and gain new sales,” Lou said.